bedminer1/SVK_DATASTRUCTURES/README.md

 Stack used:

- - PocketBase as a quick backend to store expenses
  - Sveltekit for frontend
  - Tailwind and SkeletonUI for styling
- - and of course, TypeScript
+ - and of course, TypeScript to implement data structuress + scripting frontend